jpalicki/EDS-124BR-Assignments/README.md

 Nested If Else Statements Show What You Know: [Can the Penguin Swim?](https://www.youtube.com/watch?v=uVXB3BRiha4)

 Compound Conditionals Show What You Know: [Buried Treasure Game](https://youtu.be/Rp14c3B1PpU)

+Custom Blocks Show What You Know: [Paint a Picture](https://youtu.be/APDfhnQUm7A)